grettke/prettify-everything/CONTRIBUTING.md

 - Configured both AUCTeX *and* Org-Mode to use XETeX

 [X] Have you read and do you understand the GPLv3 or later?
-[X] Have you read and do you understand this Copyright Assignment?
+[X] Have you read and do you understand this section on Copyright Assignment?
 [X] In the future are you willing to assign your contributed code to the FSF?
 ```